TOP TIPS IN CHOOSING YOUR BABY FOOD

 Finding the Best Baby Food (without losing your mind)

-Every parent wants to feed their baby the best food they can.
-Breastmilk is always best, but there is a point where your baby food will start to transition to solid foods and you will have to find and choose the best baby food option for your little one.
+We all want to feed our babies the best food we can, right?
+Whether you started with breast milk or formula or a mix of both, there is a point where your baby will start to transition to solid foods and you will have to find and choose the best baby food option for your little one.
 So when your baby is ready for baby food, how do you choose from all of the options?
 This short guide will help you out.
-We also published a baby food dictionary and an introduction to solids from our nutritionist that are deeper dives into the baby food choices.
+We're total food nerds so we also published a baby food dictionary and a solid foods checklist from our nutritionist that are deeper dives into the baby food choices.

 You have to ensure that your baby gets enough exposure to textures and flavors so they don’t become picky eaters.
 This is easily done by giving them lots of different and appropriate foods.
-It’s best to introduce new foods on their own at first to check for allergies, but once they pass that test then you can introduce them to a variety of different vegetables, fruits, cereals and legumes.
+It’s best to introduce new foods on their own at first to check for allergies, but once they pass that test, then you can introduce them to a variety of different vegetables, fruits, cereals and legumes.
 Also, it’s important that your baby sees you enjoying the food as well.
 If Mommy and Daddy like it, they’ll be a lot more likely to eat it.

 Lastly, and probably most important: process matters.
 Make sure you understand what the manufacturer did to get those fruits and vegetables in the pouch or jar.
 In a lot of your traditional jars and pouches, it's a repeated high heat process that concentrates a lot of those sugars and turns them into more of a sugary jam.
 Read more about that unsettling truth here.